Steerable Adversarial Scenario Generation through Test-Time Preference Alignment: SAGE: Steerable Adversarial Scenario Generator

 where $\Delta \tau(c) = \pi_{\theta_2}(\cdot|c) - \pi_{\theta_1}(\cdot|c)$ is the difference in the mean predicted trajectories for a given context $c$.
 The proof is detailed in Appendix~\ref{app:analytical_comparison}. \end{proposition}

 Proposition~\ref{prop:weight_vs_output} reveals a crucial trade-off.
 Term 2 is always non-negative and represents the benefit of ensembling diverse outputs.
-However, Term 1 depends on the geometry of the loss landscape along the linear path connecting $\theta_1$ and $\theta_2$.
-LMC implies that this path lies in a flat, low-curvature region, meaning $\frac{d^2 L^{\text{weight}}}{d\lambda^2} \ge 0$.
-This makes Term 1 negative and dominant, creating a strong advantage for weight mixing.
-In our setting, since expert models address correlated aspects of a single task, the LMC-induced flatness is expected to dominate, making weight-space interpolation more effective than trajectory ensembling.
-By operating in the weight space of a well-structured model, our method exploits this geometric property to generate high-quality behaviors learned by a coherent model.
+However, Term 1 depends on the geometry of the loss landscape along the linear path connecting $\theta_1$ and $\theta_2$. {For weight mixing to be superior, Term 1 must be negative and dominate Term 2.
+This requires the loss function to be convex along the interpolation path, i.e., $\frac{d^2L^{\text{weight}}}{d\lambda^2} > 0$.} {This convexity in the loss landscape corresponds to a concave geometry in the reward landscape.
+Intuitively, a linear path in the weight space traces a curved and concave path in the reward space.
+This means an interpolated model $\theta(\lambda)$ can achieve a reward greater than the linear average of the experts' rewards.
+While LMC posits that both experts reside in a common low-loss basin, this does not imply zero curvature.
+Instead, the path connecting them acts as a high-reward ridge (Fig.~\ref{Fig_lmc}(c)).
+The concavity of this ridge provides the necessary positive curvature in the loss, making Term 1 negative and dominant.
+This phenomenon is empirically validated by the concave reward curves shown in Fig.~\ref{Fig_lmc}(d), which lie strictly above the linear interpolation line.} By operating in the weight space of a well-structured model, our method exploits this geometric property to generate high-quality behaviors learned by a coherent model.

 Together, these results suggest that the geometric properties of the fine-tuning landscape make linear weight interpolation not merely a heuristic but a principled method for controllable generation.